 I had my first lesson at the ripe old age of seven and afterwards told my parents that I wanted to be a piano teacher when I grew up.
-I went on to complete a master’s degree in piano performance and piano pedagogy and have been teaching mostly nonstop for nearly forty years.
+I went on to complete a Bachelor of Music and Master of Music degrees in piano performance and piano pedagogy and have worked with hundreds of piano students over the years since.

 Classically trained musicians, though, don’t typically receive much encouragement to improvise or compose.
 Thankfully, I have always had eclectic taste as a listener and eventually found my way to the genre of neoclassical, aka “New Age,” solo piano music.
 It was like coming home.
 I bought recordings and sheet music by the likes of George Winston, David Lanz, and Wayne Gratz and spent many happy hours both listening and playing.
 Later, as I began to attend live concerts and meet the composers, people started asking when I might record an album of my own.
 “I don’t have an original bone in my body,” I would answer, laughing – although deep down inside, I knew that wasn’t true.
 The truth was it felt safer to play someone else’s music than to risk failure trying to create my own.
 Still, sometimes I wondered, “What if?”

 Flash forward to March 2017, when a simple melody I came up with while out walking one morning became my first original solo piano composition.
 After scribbling the notes onto manuscript paper and making a crude recording of the piece, I decided to call it Monterey Morning, as it reminded me of a pleasant day I spent in Monterey, California, several years ago.